Three killed in stabbing attack in English town of Reading, media reports say

 Three people were killed in a stabbing attack in a park in the southern English town of Reading on Saturday and broadcaster Sky News said police were treating the incident as terrorism-related.
 Police said they arrested a man at the scene.
 They did not confirm whether anybody had died but the Telegraph newspaper, the BBC and Sky News said three people had been killed.

 The leader of the local council authority said there had been fatalities, without saying how many.
+The ambulance service said it had treated "a number" of casualties but gave no further details.
 Two people were rushed to a hospital in the area, a spokeswoman for the hospital said.

-A witness quoted by the Mirror newspaper said the knifeman "shouted some unintelligible words" before stabbing people who had gathered in the park on a sunny summer evening.
+A witness quoted by the Mirror newspaper said the knifeman "shouted some unintelligible words" before stabbing people who had gathered in the park on a sunny summer evening in Reading, which is about 40 miles (65 km) west of London.
 "My thoughts are with all of those affected by the appalling incident in Reading and my thanks to the emergency services on the scene," Prime Minister Boris Johnson said.

 Video footage posted on Twitter showed paramedics rushing to help at least three people who were bleeding on the ground.
 Reuters was unable to verify the footage independently.
 Matt Rodda, a lawmaker who represents Reading in Britain's parliament, said the park, located in a historic area of the town, was typically busy on a Saturday evening.